plone/training/deployment/plone_playbook.rst

 sample-very-small.yml

     Targets a server with 512MB of memory and one CPU core.
-    Sets up one ZEO client with two threads with very small object caches.
+    Sets up one ZEO client with two threads with small object caches.
     No load balancer.
     Varnish cache is file-based.